ro222ea/.github.io/_posts/2019-11-14-reflection.md

   I've configured it with my name, email, location , last updated and software.

 *  I used Disqus on my website because it was the recommended examination requirements.
 And because it was implemented in the Minima theme the         configuration were easy.

+* Open Graph is a protocol that help share on social media to display extra information about the web page under the URl.

+  I still working on the open graf